Biblical authority: Protestantism

 Interpretations of biblical authority differ between Christian denominations.
 In several Protestant factions (namely the Lutheran and the Calvinist traditions), the doctrine of sola scriptura ("by scripture alone") guides biblical authority.
 Sola scriptura outlines that the Bible is the sole source of authority.
 Protestantism has split into several factions since separating from the Roman Catholic Church.
 Each faction has unique interpretations of the Bible, but utilise the same biblical authority standard of sola scriptura.
 The term is attributed most often to Martin Luther, who was a leader during the Protestant Reformation, creating the Church that originally separated from the existing Catholic Church.
 Martin Luther's ideas of sola scriptura and biblical authority descend from St Augustine, who believed in biblical truth and guided critics in understanding and overcoming discrepancies within the sacred text.

 Sola scriptura may be contrasted with prima scriptura (taught by the Methodist tradition), which holds that, besides canonical scripture, there can be other guides for what a believer should believe and how they should live.

-Catholicism
+Roman Catholicism

 While maintaining the same notion that the Bible has final authority on the word of God, Catholicism utilises the additional concept of magisterium, meaning that the Roman Catholic Church has teaching authority utilising the words of the Bible.
 This means that priests and religious officials have religious authority in interpreting the word of God and informing their followers of this interpretation.